poseidon-framework/poseidon-framework.github.io/trident.md

 ## Guide for trident

 ### Poseidon package repositories
 Trident generally requires Poseidon datasets to work with.
-Most trident subcommands therefore have a central parameter, called `--baseDir` or simply `-d` to specify a base directory with Poseidon packages.
-For example, if all Poseidon packages live inside a repository at `/path/to/poseidon/packages` you would simply say `trident <subcommand> -d /path/to/poseidon/dirs/` and `trident` would automatically search all subdirectories inside of the repository for valid poseidon packages.
+Most trident subcommands therefore have a central parameter, called `--baseDir` or simply `-d` to specify one or more base directories to look for Poseidon packages.
+For example, if all Poseidon packages live inside a repository at `/path/to/poseidon/packages` you would simply say `trident <subcommand> -d /path/to/poseidon/dirs/` and `trident` would automatically search all subdirectories inside of the repository for valid poseidon packages (as identified by valid `POSEIDON.yml` files).

-We typically recommend arranging a poseidon repository in a hierarchical way.
+You can recommend arranging a poseidon repository in a hierarchical way.
 For example:

 ```
 /path/to/poseidon/packages